dftlibs/numgrid/README.rst

 used to generate the atomic radial grid range.
 This means that a more diffuse basis set generates a more diffuse radial grid.

-If you need a grid but you do not have a basis set or choose not to use a specific one, then you can feed the library with a fantasy basis set consisting of just two primitives.
-You can then adjust the range by making the exponents more steep or more diffuse.

 Angular grid
 ============